 Want to start meal planning but not sure where to start?
-This simple step-by-step guide shows you how to create, shop from, and stick to a weekly meal.
-And don’t forget to download our FREE meal planning guide!
+This simple step-by-step guide shows you how to create, shop from, and stick to a weekly meal plan.
+Download our FREE meal planning template guide!

 - Going to the grocery store and buying what sounds good only to come home with five random things that do not equal a meal.